jamarikelly/script-repository/README.md

 # test_repo

-# will be sharing bash scripts and so much more here
+# will be sharing bash and python scripts

-testing environment, used git to edit these lines